shizimags/mousemove/README.md

-# MouseMover
+# MouseMover - Sleep Prevention Tool

-A simple Python program that automatically moves your mouse cursor every 5 seconds to prevent screen savers or keep your system active.
+A powerful Python program that automatically moves your mouse cursor every 5 seconds and **prevents your computer from going to sleep** using multiple system-level methods.

 ## Features

-- 🖱️ Moves mouse cursor to random positions every 5 seconds
+- 🖱️ **Moves mouse cursor** to random positions every 5 seconds
+- 🔒 **Prevents sleep mode** using Windows system APIs
+- 💤 **Keeps computer awake** even during long periods of inactivity
 - 🖥️ **Easy-to-use GUI window** with Stop button and activity log
 - ❌ **Close window or click Stop** to exit the program
 - 🖥️ Works on Windows and Mac